-Conducting staff evaluations presents an important opportunity for a child care center.
-Structured conversations with staff about their performance help everyone by outlining a clear path for improvement and reiterating how critical each person is to the success of your program.
+Conducting staff evaluations presents an important opportunity for a childcare center.
+Structured conversations with staff about their performance help everyone by highlighting strengths, outlining a clear path for improvement, and reiterating how critical each person is to the success of your program.

-In short, regular evaluations help your workplace be the best it can be and help employees feel connected to their work.
-This will benefit everything from day-to-day operations to long-term employee retention.
-And it all starts with your child care staff evaluation forms.
+Additionally, regular preschool staff evaluations help your employees feel valued and connected to their work.
+Your employees’ connection to their work can benefit everything from day-to-day operations to long-term employee retention.

 - Optimize your workplace for improvements by bringing up any areas for improvement as they emerge.

-- Make for a more positive workplace where staff get feedback and valuable 1:1 face time with their manager to address any concerns.
+- Create a positive workplace where staff get feedback and valuable one-on-one face time with their supervisor to address any concerns.

 - Build a supportive environment for your employees to develop and bring new ideas to the table, strengthening your program overall.